Geras1mleo/Chess/README.md

 ## [Benchmarks](/ChessBenchmarks/Benchmarks.cs)
 Here you can see the evolution of performance of chess library

+## Like the project?

+Give it a :star: Star!

 ## Found a bug?

 Drop to <a href="https://github.com/Geras1mleo/Chess/issues">Issues</a><br/>